The Perkins Program - Student Assistance

 Students meeting the qualifications may be eligible for:

-- Assistance with the purchase of supplies, supplemental texts, workbooks and/or uniforms (specific programs)
+- Assistance with the purchase of required supplies, workbooks and/or uniforms (specific programs)

-Students who feel they may qualify for the Perkins Program may call the Perkins Office at 217-234-5372.
+Students who feel they may qualify for the Perkins Program should call 217-234-5225 with questions.
 Qualification and eligibility can usually be determined within a few minutes.